Teaching with Technology Award

 Award funds ($3000 per person, up to 3 awards) and a $1,500 department stipend will be provided to advance the use of technology in the classroom.
 The award will be presented at the annual Faculty Awards and Retirement Dinner, scheduled in May.

-Nominations can come from colleagues, from students in consultation with a faculty member, or from self-nomination and must be submitted to the appropriate College Dean by January 25, 2019, with the endorsement of the Department/School Chair.
+Nominations can come from colleagues, from students in consultation with a faculty member, or from self-nomination and must be submitted to the appropriate College Dean by Tuesday, January 19, 2021, with the endorsement of the Department/School Chair.
+Please note, all nomination materials must be submitted electronically.

 Nominations must include:

-- a letter that describes the faculty member's creative use of information technology in teaching and its impact on the quality of teaching and learning in his/her course;
+- a letter that describes the faculty member's creative use of information technology in teaching and its impact on the quality of teaching and learning in their course;

 - a current CV and brief biography;